peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public PeterO.Cbor.JSONOptions.ConversionMode NumberConversion { get; }

-Gets a value indicating how JSON numbers are decoded to CBOR.
+Gets a value indicating how JSON numbers are decoded to CBOR objects.
+None of the conversion modes affects how CBOR objects are later encoded (such as via  `EncodeToBytes`  ).

 <b>Returns:</b>